ChennaiNerd/chennainerd.github.com/source/about/index.markdown

 footer: false
 ---

-We are passionate about latest technologies and trends.
-We love web and always live on web.
+We are a passionate and creative group of developers and excited about latest technologies and trends.
 We truly believe that learning comes from sharing.
-We use this platform to share what we know and like to know what you got.
+So we use this blog to share what we know and like to know what you got.
-Finally, We are from Great Place <strong style="color:#d91459">Chennai, INDIA</strong>
+And, We are from Great Place <strong style="color:#d91459">Chennai, INDIA</strong>

+Our philosophy is pretty straightforward: build simple, easy-to-use software that makes it easy for people to work better.

 Github: [https://github.com/ChennaiNerd](https://github.com/ChennaiNerd)